horeaporutiu/VSCodeTutorial/README.md

 to  streamline the
 process of developing, testing, and deploying a smart contract.
-The audience for this tutorial is a developer that has some basic understanding of blockchain, and wants to understand how to deploy a network to a Hyperledger fabric instance.
-Once you finish the tutorial, you will understand how to quickly develop, demo, and deploy your blockchain application on a multi-organization network using VSCode.
+The audience for this tutorial is a developer that has some basic understanding of blockchain, and wants to understand how to deploy a network to a Hyperledger Fabric instance.
+Once you finish the tutorial, you will understand how to quickly develop, demo, and deploy your blockchain application on a local Hyperledger Fabric network using VSCode.

 ### Prerequisites